 - ¼ cup flaked Sweetened Coconut; toasted

-- Preheat oven according to package directions of the pie crust.
-Bake the pie crust according to the package directions for a chilled/no-bake pie.
+- Preheat oven according to the pie crust package directions for a chilled/no-bake pie.
+Bake the pie according to the package directions.
 Cool crust completely on a wire rack.

-- Meanwhile, combine milk and half-and-half in a medium saucepan set over medium heat.
-Add 1 ½ cups coconut and vanilla extract.
+- Meanwhile, combine milk and half & half in a medium saucepan set over medium heat.
+Add 1½ cups of the sweetened coconut and 1 tsp. of vanilla.
 Bring milk mixture to a simmer then immediately remove from heat.
 Cover and let stand for 15 minutes.
-Strain through a cheesecloth-lined sieve into a bowl.
+Strain mixture through a cheesecloth-lined sieve into a bowl.
 Gather the edges of the cheesecloth and squeeze over the bowl to release any extra moisture.
 Discard the coconut solids.

-- While the pie chills prepare the whipped topping.
-Chill a large bowl and the beaters of a hand mixer in the freezer for 5-10 minutes.
-Whip the cream in the chilled bowl with a hand mixer until soft peaks form.
-Add the sugar and vanilla and continue to whip until stiff peaks form.
-Be sure you do not over mix!
-Chill until the pie filling is set.
+- While the pie chills, prepare the whipped topping.
+Chill a large metal bowl and beaters of a hand or stand mixer in the freezer for 5-10 minutes.
+Whip the heavy cream in the chilled bowl with a hand or stand mixer until soft peaks form.
+Add the remaining ¼ cup sugar and 1 tsp. vanilla.
+Continue to whip until stiff peaks form.
+Be sure not to over mix!
+Place in the refrigerator and chill until the pie filling is set.

-- To assemble the pie, spread the whipped cream over the set custard filling.
-Top with the toasted coconut just before serving.
-Enjoy!
+- To assemble the pie, spread the whipped cream topping over the set custard filling.
+Sprinkle with the toasted coconut flakes just before serving.